Please scroll to the bottom of the page for the practitioner search box.

 This is essentially a private therapy in which you only have to be able to tell the practitioner how you feel and how you would like to feel instead.
 For instance, you might say something like: "Social situations scare me half to death!" and the practitioner would then ask if you can think how you would like to feel instead.
 If you can, they will get straight to work; if you can't, they will help you decide - and again, you will never have to reveal any details you really don't want to.

 It really is that simple and that private!

 BWRT® doesn't use hypnosis or anything that might be considered to be mystical or unscientific - it is a science-based, totally grounded methodology that deals with uncomfortable emotional or psychological triggers before you are even aware of them.
 Most other therapies work on the response after it has been generated, requiring you to tell the practitioner what you're thinking about - but with BWRT® the problem is dealt with 'at source', before it even gets to the concious mind.

 The practitioner wil explain fully how the process works and although, as in all work of this sort, you have a vital part to play in the process, it is a very easy part - in fact you will have to do very little more than keep focused on how you want to be when the work is complete... and that could be the same day you started!

-Please note that if your presenting problem could have a medical basis, BWRT practitioners will work only in conjunction with and alongside conventional medical care.Your practitioner will be able to advise you further if necessary.
+Please note that if your presenting problem could have a medical basis, BWRT practitioners will require you to have had a relevant medical consultation.

 All BrainWorking Recursive Therapy® professional therapists have been properly trained in this specific therapy and hold certification to show this.
 If a therapist does not hold such certification, they may have not been officially trained by the Institute of BrainWorking Recursive Therapy and may not be genuine BWRT® Professionals.